zouppen/chernobyl/README.md

 or any other bluetooth scanning tool.

 Remember to specify at least one MAC address.
-Otherwise you get zero dose and stay healty for the rest of your life.
+Otherwise you get zero dose and stay healthy for the rest of your life.

 ## License